k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/10_annotations.md

 # Web Service Annotations

-The annotation @WebService tells Fabric server runtime environment to expose all public methods on that bean as a web service.
+The annotation @WebService tells Fabric server runtime environment to expose all public methods on that object as a web service.
 Other annotations on individual methods or parameters can be added to increase granularity.

 Using annotations makes it much easier to expose Java artifacts as web services, therefore Fabric developers can tag any java function developed within a project and have Fabric expose all its public methods as a web service.

 Conversely, a Java class that implements a Web service must specify the @WebService annotation.